High Demand collection explained

-- Items can be borrowed overnight if borrowed after 5:00pm (Monday-Thursday) and after 2:00pm (Friday-Sunday).
-Items will be due the following day before 9:00am (Monday to Friday) and before 10:00am (Saturday and Sunday).
+- Items can be borrowed overnight if borrowed after 4:30pm.
+Loans will be due the following library open day before 9:30am.

 - Items borrowed overnight cannot be renewed after return the following morning.

-- Loans should be returned to the library where the item was borrowed.
+- Items should be returned to the library where the item was borrowed.